Village Aling The Way To Jiri To Everest Trekking

 AccommodationHotel

-However, it would help if you climbed up to 2900 meters and made a descent of 2194 meters to the Nunthala.
+However, it would help if you climbed to 2900 meters and descended 2194 meters to Nunthala.
 You will have beautiful views while on top of the Taktor.

 Overnight at the Nunthala.